vshvedov/vladcodes/about/index.md

 Game development remains my favorite hobby, and I almost always have a few projects simmering in the background.
 I’m especially drawn to indie game development, where creativity and experimentation come first.
 I love exploring unusual mechanics, distinctive visual styles, and unconventional storytelling.

-## Quick facts

-- Done today is better than a perfect tomorrow
-- Monolith apps with a simple UI are better than microservices and dependency hell
-- Old bugs are ancient mysteries; channel your inner Indiana Jones.

 ## Books I read two or more times

 - Hobbit/LOTR